Last spring, we asked you to help us protect Ontario’s eight turtles species, all of which are species at risk.

 Unfortunately, roadways not only provide travel corridors for vehicles and pedestrians, but also for predators of turtle eggs, such as raccoons, skunks, and foxes.

-Most turtle nests are destroyed by predators within 12 hours, and only 1% of turtle eggs will hatch and survive until adulthood.
+Most turtle nests are destroyed by predators within 12 hours, and less than 2% of turtle eggs will hatch and survive until adulthood.

 Your support helps us protect turtles during these crucial nesting times to ensure the survival of Ontario’s turtles.